MAJOR IMPLICATIONS OF THE STUDY:

 Despite the importance of natural habitat for coyotes, some individuals are capable of maintaining territories in portions of the landscape with minimal or no natural areas and elevated human activity.
 However, coyotes, as a general population, consistently avoid areas associated with humans, regardless of their sex, social status (i.e. resident or transient), activity period (i.e. daytime or nighttime), or the amount of urban development within their home ranges.

-We also realize that these things we have learned may not always remain true.
-Our intention to continue this long term study is to effectively observe the small changes happening daily that result in the big changes over time.
+These things the coyotes have taught us, however, may not always remain true; the objective in continuing this long-term study is to effectively observe the small changes happening daily that result in the big changes over time.